ESRs

 During this industrial secondment I have applied all the developments I have made during my PhD thesis.
 The stay was focused on the application of phase field modelling to study the fracture of bottles under vertical and pressure loading, given the actual geometry of the bottle including defects, obtained from tomographic techniques.

-- The International Conference on Computational Modelling of Fracture and Failure of Materials and Structures in Prague, 2023
+- CFRAC 2023 - Seventh International Conference on Computational Modelling of Fracture and Failure of Materials and Structures, held in Prague, Czech Republic, from 21st to 23rd June, 2023.

 - “Fracture tailoring in 3D printed continuous fibre composite materials using the Phase field approach for fracture”, 2022, Composite Structures. https://doi.org/10.1016/j.compstruct.2022.116127»